 Monitoring changes in cancer activity over time is made easy with this test

-A CTC Count is the best way to:
+A CTC Count is one way to:

 - Monitor the effectiveness of cancer treatment